 The Information Commissioner's Office (ICO) said it has "concerns".
 David Smith, deputy commissioner at the ICO, said: The ICO has some concerns about the surveillance that has taken place in Poole.
-It seems that in at least some cases the
+It seems that in at least some

-been collected and subsequently processed meets the requirements of the Data Protection Act.
+surveillance has been collected and subsequently processed meets the requirements of the Data Protection Act.

 The council said it had carried out surveillance on 17 separate occasions under the Regulation of Investigatory Powers Act (RIPA) since 2005.

 Victims of the growing fondness for council surveillance are numerous and random: dog owners whose pets foul public grass; worried parents in Poole under suspicion of abusing school catchment area rules; unlawful shell fishermen in Poole.
-Plymouth

-council is currently exploring ways to make it easier to prosecute refuse "infringements".
+Plymouth council is currently exploring ways to make it easier to prosecute refuse "infringements".

-These "crimes" have all been investigated under powers given to local councils by the Regulation of Investigatory Powers Act (Ripa), primarily designed to curb the use of the internet for illegal purposes by terrorists, serious criminals and
+These "crimes" have all been investigated under powers given to local councils by the Regulation of Investigatory Powers Act (Ripa), primarily designed to curb the use of the internet for illegal purposes by terrorists, serious

-paedophiles.
+criminals and paedophiles.
 It beggars belief that these powers are being used to catch such a pernicious threat to society as the under-age smoker.

 Meanwhile, under a different edict, but on similar territory, the Communities and Local Government minister Hazel Blears has issued guidance for local authorities on community cohesion.
 This takes us into realms of social engineering of a deeply

 Community Cohesion is what must happen in all communities... states her guidance.
-It will be achieved, in part, by establishing a multi-agency tension monitoring group, led by officers from the local authority and/or the local police force.
+It will be achieved, in part, by establishing a multi-agency tension monitoring group, led by officers from the local authority and/or the local police

+force.
 These sentiments could have come from George Orwell's Ministry of Love.